 ICN's ODENNA partnership aims to build stronger and more sustainable nursing associations on the African continent for improved healthcare delivery and health prevention measures.
-Supported by the Johnson & Johnson Foundation, this partnership will pave the way for a global scale-up of the concept.
+Supported by the Johnson & Johnson Foundation and The BD Foundation, this partnership will pave the way for a global scale-up of the concept.

 Nurses play a vital role in enabling people to access care and treatment wherever they live, including in remote rural areas.
 For many, nurses are the only health professionals they ever see, so it is vitally important that nurses have the support and guidance they need to deliver the best possible care for all their patients.

 One of the core functions of National Nursing Associations (NNAs) is to provide advocacy to influence better health outcomes, whilst building respect, recognition and support for the nursing profession.
 Strengthening ICN member NNAs to effectively influence and positively impact improvements in healthcare delivery and prevention is essential for ICN’s global voice of nursing to continue being heard and for nurses to be valued as knowledgeable professionals and system navigators.

 The ODENNA partnership will bring together ICN’s National Nurses Associations and Nursing Now Groups in Africa with the goal of improving protection, support and advocacy for nurses on the ground.

 The scheme is a package which includes the ICN’s Leadership For Change (LFC)™ programme, the ICN Organizational Assessment Tool, and twinning of well-established NNAs with less mature associations to enable them to increase their capacity to represent their nurses, yielding mutually beneficial engagement and collaboration.